sppr87/BLEM/readme.md

 The deployment script will:
 1. Deploy the BITLMN token contract
 2. Deploy the presale contract
+3. Deploy the vesting contract
-3. Configure the presale contract with the token address
+4. Configure the presale contract with the token address
+5. Configure the vesting contract with the token address
-4. Transfer presale tokens to the presale contract
+6. Transfer tokens to the presale and vesting contracts
-5. Verify both contracts on BaseScan
+7. Verify all contracts on BaseScan
-6. Save deployment information to `deployment-info.json`
+8. Save deployment information to `deployment-info.json`

 ## Contract Management